Maxim-Mazurok/google-api-typings-generator/gapi.client.dfareporting/readme.md

 await gapi.client.dfareporting.advertiserGroups.update({ profileId: "profileId",  });

 /*
+Retrieves a list of invoices for a particular issue month.
+The api only works if the billing profile invoice level is set to either advertiser or campaign non-consolidated invoice level.
+*/
+await gapi.client.dfareporting.advertiserInvoices.list({ advertiserId: "advertiserId", profileId: "profileId",  });

+/*
 Gets one landing page by ID.
 */
 await gapi.client.dfareporting.advertiserLandingPages.get({ id: "id", profileId: "profileId",  });